HakobGrig/ExternalSort/README.md

 Simple implementation of external sorting algorithm.

 The assumption is made that the elements in the file are stored with the same endianness as the host has.
-exosrt allow to choose sorting direction as well as element size.
+exsort allow to choose sorting direction as well as element size.
 See usage details below.

 ```shell
 Usage: